VoiNetwork/learn-more/docs/governance/governance/council.md

 Voi’s governance framework in the future has a goal of being dynamic - community members will be able to reallocate their staked Voi as needed whenever they would like, ensuring a dynamic and responsive governance structure.
 Additionally, after each legislative vote, there is a 48-hour grace period during which community members can reassign their delegated power to better align with their preferences.
 This ensures the political power of each council member is continually recalibrated to reflect the community's evolving priorities.

-**To learn more about how Voi’s community can delegate power to elected Council members read here:** https://docs.google.com/document/d/1szLfKjLJ_JwRJmbI-CvHfzW29AValzsSiOl-agh32jE/edit#heading=h.2ncaakeq66kp
+**To learn more about how Voi’s community can delegate power to elected Council members read [here](https://docs.google.com/document/d/1szLfKjLJ_JwRJmbI-CvHfzW29AValzsSiOl-agh32jE/edit#heading=h.2ncaakeq66kp).**

 _This legislative framework enables the Voi Council to act as a dynamic, responsive body that not only governs the creation of laws and policies but also ensures they align with the evolving needs and aspirations of the Voi community.
 This structure supports a balanced, democratic approach to blockchain governance, where community input and legislative oversight drive the ecosystem’s growth and innovation._